TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-5.md

 * The other reason why requestAnimationFrame is seen as better for performance is that it doesn't fire on inactive tabs.
 No wasted cycles animating something that isn't visible.
 * But we're not animating!
 Timeout only active while scrolling.
 You can't scroll on an inactive tab ...
 * Note that since requestAnimationFrame was released, setTimeOut implementations have been updated to reduce the rate at which they fire on inactive tabs
-* Seems like cargo cult to me.
-I'll use the real thing.

-# Existing React Hooks

-* All the ones I've found are for scrolling in the top level window ...
-* Also use a timeout based approach
+* Which turns out to be the [reason](https://github.com/bvaughn/react-virtualized/pull/742) for using requestAnimationFrame!
+Browsers seem to be quite eager to throttle rate of setTimeout with the result that it can take a second or two for end scrolling to be detected.

 # Scrollend Event